-Notes: 1.
-All rates are standardized using the direct method; All rates are per 100,000 population; The standard population used is Census 2011; Population data provided by BC STATS (P.E.O.P.L.E.
-2022); 2.
-Previously reported data has been restated based on new MOH report
+population used is Census 2011; Population data provided by BC STATS (P.E.O.P.L.E.
+2022);

+2. Previously reported data has been restated based on new MOH report

 Fraser Health's performance has remained relatively stable the past several years and continued trending in the desired direction.
-The 2022/23 year-to-date admission rate of 2,267 is below our target of 3,448.
-All of the FHA communities except Mission have met the target.
+The 2022/23 year-to-date admission rate of 2,238 is below our target of 3,448.
+All of the FHA communities except Agassiz-Harrison have met the target.
 We continue to examine opportunities to improve.

 Fraser Health (FH) continues to work in partnership with Community providers (Family Physicians and Nurse Practitioners) and the Divisions of Family Practice (DOFP) on primary and community care redesign, including the development of the Primary Care Networks.
 This work has a specific emphasis on improving attachment, access to primary care and chronic disease management services, and care for seniors and individuals with medical complexity.
-New initiatives have been locally planned and implemented to ensure the needs of the local population needs are being addressed.
+New initiatives have been locally planned and implemented to ensure the needs of the local population needs are being addressed

-All communities within FH have now commenced activities that aim to optimize access to primary and community care services through the planning and implementation phases of Primary Care Networks.
-Fraser Health is currently establishing Urgent Primary Care Centres and working in partnership to support Community Health Centres over the next 3-years, which will improve access to primary care and reduce the need for emergency department visits.
-Virtual Health and home health monitoring initiatives continue for patients with chronic conditions such as heart failure, COPD, and diabetes.
-The goal is to improve patient self-management and reduce exacerbations requiring emergency or acute care.
+All communities within FH have now commenced activities that aim to optimize access to primary and community care services through the planning and implementation phases of Primary Care Networks (PCNs).
+Fraser Health is currently establishing Urgent and Primary Care Centres and working in partnership with the PCNs over the next 3-years, which will improve access to primary care and reduce the need for emergency department visits.
+Initiatives to explore chronic disease management pathways for specific conditions are underway (heart failure, COPD).

 Fraser Health is committed to working with individuals, families, and communities to help people maintain as much health and independence as possible through prevention, early detection, and management of chronic conditions in their homes and communities.
 Ask your healthcare providers to help you learn how to manage your chronic condition before going to the Emergency Department.
-Some self-management reminders are exercise if appropriate for you, eat a healthy diet, and try to maintain a healthy weight.

-Ambulatory Care Sensitive Conditions Admissions Rate (Aged 75+)
+FH Ambulatory Care Sensitive Conditions Admissions Rate (Aged 75+)